Good Books: An Introduction to the Literary Tradition

 ***Please Note: This class has a rotating book list so that students may take the class more than once.***

 Good Books is a gentle but thorough introduction to the Literary Tradition for Middle School students.
 With an emphasis on reading slowly, we will cover basic story patterns and archetypes, motifs and themes that dominate the Great Works of Literature.
-Through Guided Reading, rather than the typical discussion based class, students will learn how to read closely and metaphorically.
+Through Guided Reading, rather than the typical discussion-based class, students will learn how to read closely and metaphorically.
 But the biggest emphasis will be on falling in love with literature!

 The most important way to be prepared for the Great Books is to be immersed in the imagination that created those works.
 Bible stories, myths, fairy tales, legends–these are the soil from which Western literature has blossomed.
 Students will learn how authors over time have used those building blocks of stories to create new stories and new imaginative worlds that are anchored in the works of the past.